-Refer to the NI 43-101 Technical Report dated November 30, 2013 by Nadia M. Caira, P.Geo. for a detailed review of the historic exploration targets in the El Oro and Tlalpujahua Mining District.(www.sedar.com).
+Refer to the NI 43-101 Technical Report dated November 30th, 2013 by Nadia M. Caira, P.Geo. for a detailed review of the historic exploration targets in the El Oro and Tlalpujahua mining districts.(www.sedar.com).

 The El Oro district blind veins were high grade gold-dominated ore covered by post mineral andesite ranging in thickness from 50 to 450 metres and poorly adapted to treatment by the patio process.
-The bulk of the ores were proven to be unprofitable until the cyanide treatment was adapted.
+Bulk of the ores were proven to be unprofitable until cyanide treatment was adapted.